 Experience Notre Dame

 Notre Dame is stunning inside and out.
 Admire the amazing architecture and stained glass while learning about its history.
 And yes, there are gargoyles.
+It is free to visit however the line can be long!

 Leave Your Mark on the Lock Bridge